 A defense often raised in product liability cases is that the plaintiff has not sufficiently identified the supplier of the product that allegedly caused the injury.
 A plaintiff must be able to connect the product with the party(ies) responsible for manufacturing or supplying it.
 There is an exception to this rule, known as the "market share liability" exception, which applies in cases involving defective medications.
 Where a plaintiff cannot identify which of the pharmaceutical companies that supply a particular drug supplied the drug he/she took, each manufacturer will be held liable according to its percentage of sales in the area where the injury occurred.

-Product liability actions are often quite complex, and establishing legal fault often requires the assistance and testimony of experts.
-There are several theories under which a plaintiff might bring a claim, and several defenses that might defeat such a claim.
-Additionally, every state has its own laws and specific statutes that will affect a product liability action.
-Accordingly, it is important to consult an experienced attorney if you or a loved one suffers injury caused by a potentially defective product.
+Product liability actions are quite complex, and establishing legal fault often requires the assistance and testimony of experts.
+Additionally, every state has its own laws and specific statutes that will affect product liability action.